Andy Gray (footballer, born 1977): Return to Bradford City

 After being released by Leeds United on 9 January 2013, Andy Gray rejoined his old club Bradford City on an 18-month contract.
 He made his debut on 12 January, when he started in the home game against Oxford United where they lost 1–2.
 On 21 December he scored his first goal since re-joining the club in a 2–1 defeat against Peterborough United.

 On 1 May 2014, Gray had his contract cancelled by mutual consent and left the Bantams with immediate effect.

 Coaching career

 On 30 July 2015, Gray re-joined Leeds United as the Under 16s academy coach.

 On 24 June 2016, Gray was promoted to co-Under 18s manager at Leeds alongside Mark Jackson as part of Leeds' academy structure.
 Jackson would manage the Under 18s solely for the 2017/18 season.

 International career

 Born and raised in England, Gray represented Scotland at international level like his father Frank Gray and uncle Eddie Gray.
 He received his first caps from Bertie Vogts.
 In total Gray won two caps for Scotland, with his debut coming against Lithuania on 2 April 2003 and his second and final cap was against New Zealand on 27 May 2003.

+Personal life

+Andy is the son of the former Scotland defender Frank Gray and nephew of Leeds United legend Eddie Gray.
+His cousin Stuart Gray was also a pro footballer.
+His eldest son Archie is a professional footballer at Tottenham Hotspur, while his younger son Harry Gray plays for the under-21 side at Leeds United, while training with the first team.